Environmental and Social Considerations in the Supply Chain

 • Practice supply chain management with consideration for environmental and social aspects, based on the Sustainable Procurement Guidelines

-Formulation and implementation of improvement plans using questionnaires to suppliers (Non-consolidated) Disclose progress - Published in Topics
+Formulation and implementation of improvement plans using questionnaires to suppliers (Non-consolidated) Progress disclosed Published in Topics Published in Topics

 Initiatives